-Monterey is one of California’s best places to visit along the central coast where there’s abundant natural beauty, marine life, beaches and plenty to do outdoors.
-It’s an ideal place with wide open space to explore with safely with plenty of room for social distancing – biking, hiking, golfing and outdoor exercise.
+The Monterey Peninsula is one of California’s best places to visit along the central coast where there’s abundant natural beauty, marine life, rugged coastline, beaches and plenty to do outdoors.
+It’s an ideal place with wide open space to explore safely with plenty of room for social distancing – biking, hiking, golfing and outdoor exercise.

-This small coastal town exudes charm and has attracted writers, artists and musicians for over 100 years.
+This small coastal stretch exudes charm and has attracted writers, artists and musicians for over 100 years.
 There are dozens of festivals and events that take place throughout the year.

 Whether you’re traveling with friends or family, looking for adventure or romance, you’ll find a little bit of everything here!
 Sharing some favorite recommendations on where to go, stay & dine.